Take advantage of our limited time offer. Enter promo code HOLIDAY25 to save up to 25%. See offer details.

 Retirement evokes images of the sweet life — sipping coffee on the veranda, enjoying long lunches with friends, going to see a movie whenever you feel like it, or inviting neighbors over for a margarita to watch the sunset from your beach house.
 But where is that beach house exactly?
 And can you enjoy that veranda year-round?
-To find your answers, you’ll have to explore the best states for retirement.
+To find your answers, you’ll have to explore the best states to retire.

-A couple is looking at a map together as the sun shines down from over their shoulders.
+A couple is looking at a map together as the sun shines down over their shoulders.
 They’re traveling to different states to figure out where they want to retire.

-What are the 10 Best States to Retire in 2023?
+What Are the 10 Best States To Retire in 2024?

 1. Florida